 Although weddings are meant to be a time of love, laughter, and celebration, they are also one of the biggest threats to your wealth.
 Marriage and remarriage can have some serious financial consequences.
 Consider the following examples:

 Bob and Susan always dreamed of passing their wealth down to their two children.
 Bob passes away and a few years later, Susan marries John.
 Because of improper planning and failing to obtain professional legal assistance, Susan titles all of her assets (including what Bob left to her) jointly with John.
 Susan suffers a stroke and dies a few weeks later.
 Where do the assets end up?
-They all pass to John, who’s will eventually leaves them to his own children.
+They all pass to John, who’s will eventually leave them to his own children.
 Bob and Susan’s children are effectively disinherited.

 Rights of a Surviving Spouse